JumpsecLabs/Developer.Handbook/README.md

 ## Dependency Management
 ### Python
+- Preferrably use `poetry` for more than just scripts.
 - Use `pip` and `pip freeze > requirements.txt` to store all requirements
 - make sure that this comes from a virtual environment and not the global python interpreter